An education provider can request an internal review of an ANMAC decision to refuse or revoke program accreditation, if they believe:

 - respond to a written request for internal review of an accreditation decision within five business days

-- establish an Internal Review Committee to review the accreditation decision within 14 days of receiving an application that meets the above requirements
+- establish an Internal Review Committee (IRC) to review the accreditation decision within 14 days of receiving an application that meets the above requirements

 - notify the education provider in writing of the final accreditation decision as stated in the ANMAC Internal review policy.